YoussefSZaki/CS50-SQL/psets1/dese/readme.md

 ORDER BY "exemplary" DESC, "per_pupil_expenditure" DESC;
 ```

 ### 13. Write a SQL query to answer a question you have about the data!
-The query should:
-### > Involve at least one JOIN or subquery
+**The query should involve at least one JOIN or subquery**
 ```sql
 SELECT "name", "dropped", "per_pupil_expenditure" FROM "schools" JOIN "graduation_rates" ON "graduation_rates"."school_id" = "schools"."id"